Admission Criteria

 The following definitions will help you interpret college regulations and understand academic requirements:

 Credit Hour: A credit hour is a unit of measure that gives value to the level of instruction, academic rigor and time requirement for a course taken at an educational institution.
-See Glossary of Terms for more information, including the federal definition of a credit hour.
+See the Federal Credit Hour Policy for more information, including the federal definition of a credit hour.

 Grades: Grades are indicated by letters, using the traditional method of describing the quality of work in a course.
 See the following chart for how letter grades are interpreted in terms of quality and grade points.
 Policy for assigning grades is at the discretion of the individual instructor.